FBR, ET& NC Punjab sign MoU for database integration

-The MoU signing ceremony was held at office of Director General ET& NC in Lahore, said FBR press statement issued here adding that Minister for Excise and Narcotics Punjab Hafiz Mumtaz Ahmad, Member IT, FBR Asim Ahmad, Secretary Excise and Taxation Wajeehullah Kundi, Chairman Punjab Revenue Authority Zain Ul Abideen Sahe and DG Excise/Taxation Masood Ul Haq attended the ceremony.
+The MoU signing ceremony was held at office of Director General ET& NC in Lahore, said FBR press release issued here Tuesday adding that Minister for Excise and Narcotics Punjab Hafiz Mumtaz Ahmad, Member IT, FBR Asim Ahmad, Secretary Excise and Taxation Wajeehullah Kundi, Chairman Punjab Revenue Authority Mr Zain Ul Abideen Sahe and DG Excise/Taxation Masood Ul Haq attended the ceremony.

 The MoU would enable FBR to get hold of CNIC based data of vehicles, properties and professionals along with allied details.